rdmorganiser/rdmo-docs/docs/management/conditions.rst

   The Relation this condition is using.

 Target (Text)
-  If using a regular attribute, the text value this condition is checking against.
+  If using a regular value, the text value this condition is checking against (for boolean values use 1 and 0).

 Target (Option)
-  If using an options attribute, the option this condition is checking against.
+  If using a value pointing to an option, the option this condition is checking against.